unteem/docker-training/exercises/swarm/README.md

 Put an nginx proxy in front of Moby counter.

-We'll use docker-gen and nginx-proxy for that.
+We'll use [nginx-proxy ](https://github.com/jwilder/nginx-proxy)for that.
-Start nginx-proxy.

-Modify the compose file accordingly.
+Read [usage](https://github.com/jwilder/nginx-proxy/#usage), start it, and modify moby compose file accordingly.

 # etcd